 Instead, can you look inwards and trust that you already have the answer within yourself?
 So if you’re thinking, but sometimes I just don’t know?!?!
 Can you trust that even if you don't know in that moment, that you have all the resource within yourself to figure it out?

 Interested in mindfulness?

 When we release suffering and are open to listening and trusting ourselves we pave the way for gratitude.
 We can be bombarded daily with thoughts and messages of comparison and lack, leaving little room to see all the things we already have to be grateful for.
 It's easy to categorize things as good or bad -I had a good practice if I did all the advanced poses and had a good sweat or I had a bad practice if I was sluggish and rested in child pose a lot during class.
 But when we release judgment and evaluation of ourselves and just allow ourselves to show up as we are, we practice compassion for ourselves and others.
-When we live in gratitude, we create the way for new possibilities and higher levels of happiness.
+When we live in gratitude, we pave the way for new possibilities and a higher levels of happiness.

-On of my favorite parts of practicing yoga in a class setting is being surrounded by people that have made the choice to show up for themselves in a positive way and share that energy with everyone else in class.
+One of my favorite parts of practicing yoga in a class setting is being surrounded by people that have made the choice to show up for themselves in a positive way and share that energy with everyone else in class.
 Easy enough to share positive energy at yoga, but what about off our mats?
 Can we show up for all living beings- humans, animals and the environment in a positive, inspiring and compassionate way?
 When we choose to practice mindfulness we are choosing to understand that our individual daily choices matter and impact the community.

 A lifelong student

 So after 18 years you would think I know a thing or two about yoga, but I don’t.
 I am still a student of my practice.
 At first yoga was workout, then it was my stress release, and now it is this evolving mind/body/spirit practice that allows me the space to show up every day just as I am.